10 Best Container Gardening Plants

 ‘Pretty Pistachio’ and ‘Appletini’ Coralbells

-Primo ‘Pretty Pistachio’ and Dolce ‘Appletini’ (shown here) may be coralbells (Heuchera spp.), but they have enough pizzazz to hold interest by themselves, making them one of the best plants for container gardening.
+Primo ‘Pretty Pistachio’ and Dolce ‘Appletini’ (shown here) may be coralbells (Heuchera spp.), but they have enough pizzazz to hold interest by themselves, making them one of the best plants for growing in garden containers.
 ‘Pretty Pistachio’ features medium-pink flowers rising above mounded chartreuse foliage all summer long.
 ‘Appletini’ offers ruby-red flowers on dark-red stems from early to midsummer.
 Its light-green foliage is decorated with an intriguing silver overlay for added appeal.
 Both perennials are hardy in Zones 4-9, preferring part shade but accepting full shade.
 Available wherever Proven Winners plants are sold or from Walters Gardens.

 ColorGrass Spiky Blue Corynephorus